Links to Pictures on this Site

 Minster Lovell (Oxfordshire) - Minster Lovell church and ruins of the hall.

 St Kenelm's Church was given to Eton College by Henry VI and still belongs to the college.
-The tomb in the church is believed to be William Lovell, Francis' grandfather, who built the hall.
+The tomb in the church belongs to William Lovell, Francis' grandfather, who built the hall.
 Francis Lovell was one of Richard III's best friends and member of his council.
 Richard visited Minster Lovell Hall when king.
 Francis survived Bosworth and fought Henry VII at Stoke but disappeared afterwards.

 Morley Church (Derbyshire)